Yorman Bazardo: Minnesota Twins

 On November 14, 2010, Bazardo signed a minor league contract with the Minnesota Twins.
 He was released on June 16, 2011.

 Later career

 In 2011, Bazardo pitched for the Camden Riversharks of the Atlantic League of Professional Baseball, registering a 7.50 ERA across 4 games for the club.
 After not playing affiliated ball in 2012, Bazardo joined the Telemarket Rimini of the Italian Baseball League for the 2013 season, pitching to a 4–0 record and 2.59 ERA across 7 appearances.
 On April 30, 2014, Bazardo signed with the Broncos de Reynosa of the Mexican League.
 That season, he recorded a 5–5 record and 4.11 ERA with 47 strikeouts across 18 games.

 International career

 He was selected to the roster for the Venezuela national baseball team at the 2015 WBSC Premier12.

+Coaching career

+On January 21, 2026, Bazardo was announced as the pitching coach for the Fort Wayne TinCaps, the High-A affiliate of the San Diego Padres.

 Personal life

 Bazardo's younger brother Eduard made his MLB debut in April 2021 with the Boston Red Sox.